PRIVACY. YOUR DATA. YOUR TRUST.

-We may share your information with the Event Partner(s) – such as the artist, promoter, record label, team or venue – as well as other third parties associated with the service provided.
+We share your information with Event Partner(s) – such as the ticketing agents, artist, co-promoter(s), record label or venue – as well as other third parties associated with the service provided.

 Among other rights, you can choose whether to receive marketing from us.
 You also have the right to access the information we have about you.